docotelsdk/YapQRScanner/README.md

 # YapQRScanner
 Barcode scanning library for Android, using [ZXing][2] for decoding.

-The project is loosely based on the [ZXing Android Barcode Scanner application][3], but is not affiliated with the official ZXing project.
+The project is loosely based on the [ZXing Android Embedded][3], but is not affiliated with the official ZXing project.

 Features: